wazerstar/service-list-builder/README.md

     - Kernel mode services to disable can be explicitly specified in the **[Drivers_To_Disable]** section.
 This section does not follow the "disable all except" logic.
 Only the kernel mode services specified in this section will get disabled

     - Paths to folders or binaries can be specified in the **[Toggle_Files_Folders]** section.
-The logic behind this is that when a binary gets renamed to anything other than its original file name, it will not run
+The logic behind this is that when a binary gets renamed to anything other than its original file name, it will not run.
+Avoid folders and binaries with ``#`` in the name due to conflict with inline comments

 - Pass **lists.ini** as an argument to the program through the command-line with the command below to build the scripts